-Our ranking is not indicative of which firm may be best for you, but it can help make the shopping experience easier.
-Take a look at our list below for the top firms in New York and their key highlights:
+Now, our ranking isn’t to say which firm may be best for you, but it can help make the vetting experience easier.
+Take a look at our list below for the best financial advisors in New York State and their key highlights:

 How much would you like to invest?

 |Firm name||City||Minimum assets required||Fee structure|